The Leeds BookML guide

 Ensure all TeX style formatting commands (

-when possible.
-If you see the wrong font in the html output, it is likely caused by TeX-style font switches that haven’t gone well.{\bf some bold text} % DO
+\Large,\bf, …) are enclosed between braces, and use LaTeX alternatives such as\textbf{}when possible.
+If you see the wrong font in the html output, it is likely caused by TeX-style font switches that haven’t gone well.{\bf some bold text} % DO\bf some bold text % DON'T\textbf{some bold text} % BEST -

 •